DeGefen/BigData/content/Questions/Questions.md

 - C) More disk usage
 - D) Only supports batch jobs
 ?
-- Amswer: B) Faster data processing
+- Answer: B) Faster data processing
 Explanation: Spark's in-memory computation allows for much faster data processing than disk-based systems.
 See: [[Apache Spark]]

 Question: Which of the following is a use case for real-time dashboards?